nordfalk/jsyntaxpane/README.md

 To change the default colors, modify the SyntaxStyles class.

-#Building JSyntaxPane
+# Downloading, building and test running JSyntaxPane

 For building, you need to install [Maven](http://maven.apache.org/).

-To build from the command-line, just cd into the checked out folder and issue the command:
+To build from the command-line, just cd into the checked out folder and issue `mvn package`.
+The binary jar will be built in the `target` folder.
+It contains a small SyntaxTester main class which you can use to try out the library:

 ```
+git clone
+cd jsyntaxpane
 mvn package
+java -jar target/jsyntaxpane-1.1.4.jar
 ```

 The JFlex generated sources will be found in `target/generated-sources`.
-The binary jar will be built in the `target` folder.

 ## Netbeans 6.1+ ##